Sections in the Analysis Phase

 The following are characteristics of tasks:

-"Adjust gears on a 10 speed bicycle" is a task statement.
-"Given a broken 10 speed bicycle and a tool kit, adjust gears.
-Bicycle must be operable." is an objective.
-"Practice good safety habits" is NOT a task statement...it cannot be measured.
-"Supervise personnel" is not a task statement.
-Use an action word to indicate what the jobholder performs, such as "Plans daily work schedule".
+“Adjust gears on a 10 speed bicycle” is a task statement.
+“Given a broken 10 speed bicycle and a tool kit, adjust gears.
+Bicycle must be operable.” is an objective.
+“Practice good safety habits” is NOT a task statement — it cannot be measured.
+“Supervise personnel” is not a task statement.
+Use an action word to indicate what the jobholder performs, such as “Plans daily work schedule.”

 The task inventory consists of all the tasks that a jobholder requires to perform the job to standards.
-Each and every task performed by the job incumbent must be listed on the task inventory.
+Each task performed by the job incumbent must be listed on the task inventory.
 It provides vital information about the skills, knowledge, and abilities required to perform a job.
 This information is valuable for developing employee selection procedures and training programs.
 For hiring, it informs the selection committee and applicant of what the job entails.
 For training purposes, it tells the developer what the job requires.
 It is also valuable for setting standards in performance appraisals and evaluating jobs to determine the correct pay level.
 Again, this document may already have been created.
-You should ensure that it truly represents the tasks being performed by the job holder, and that all the tasks are listed.
+You should ensure that it truly represents the tasks being performed by the jobholder and that all the tasks are listed.

 When writing the task, start each task with a verb, indicate how it is performed, and state the objective.
-For example: "Loads crates using a forklift."
+For example, “Loads crates using a forklift.”
 One way of getting a comprehensive list is to have the employees prepare their own list, starting with the most important tasks.
 Then, compare these lists with yours.
 Finally, discuss any differences with the employees, and make changes where appropriate.
 This helps to ensure that you have accounted for all tasks and that they are accurate.
-It also gets them involved in the analysis activity.
+It also gets the performers involved in the analysis activity.

 Next Steps